sarah11918/sastro-v21/src/pages/posts/contribute-open-source-docs-edit-page-on-github.md

 >⚠️ **When you click "Create a pull request" on this screen, now you *actually* create a pull request!
 This one counts!**

-Notice that you can leave a comment in Markdown, and also preview your comment.
+Here, you can leave a comment in Markdown, and also preview your comment.
 So, if you'd like to add a more descriptive or elaborate description of your changes here, including lists, formatting, code blocks... feel free!

 Also, there is a checkbox (selected by default) at the bottom, just before the submit button, for allowing edits by maintainers.
 This allows a maintainer of the project to accept your pull request while still making a change like fixing a typo or addressing a style issue.
 Perhaps the maintainer agrees with the idea of your proposted changes, but is unable to accept them exactly as you've written them.
 By checking this box, you're allowing the maintainer to modify your changes so that they can still accept your pull request.
 Otherwise, if the maintainer cannot accept your changes *exactly* as you've proposed them, they will need to ask you to make changes and resubmit, or will be forced to deny your proposed changes entirely.